3 ON YOUR SIDE: Contractor steals thousands of dollars from Rhea County Man

-Barry SprayBerry ground on this home in Dayton, Tennessee broke ground on this home in Dayton, Tennessee last year.
+Barry Sprayberry broke ground on this home in Dayton, Tennessee last year.

-“He won’t answer his phone, I left him several messages, several text, several .. even sent him an email.
-All,” said Sprayberry.
+“He won’t answer his phone, I left him several messages, several texts... even sent him an email.
+All ignored,” said Sprayberry.

 He says Allen was hired in July, and was referred to him by another developer building a home up the road.

-“I had no reason to believe otherwise, the builder who was building a home across the way said he appeared to be decent work,” SprayBerry said.
+“I had no reason to believe otherwise, the builder who was building a home across the way said he appeared to be doing decent work,” Sprayberry said.

-Allen Yother from ‘Yother's Heating and Air’ was supposed to complete a $21 thousand job.
+Allen Yother from ‘Yother's Heating and Air’ was supposed to complete a $21,000 job.

 On Yother's company Facebook page, Mason claims he was verified and licensed.
 However, Sprayberry never saw the proof.